 Content and comments on the Vermont Department of Motor Vehicles (DMV) Facebook, Instagram, and Twitter will be moderated as set forth below.

-The DMV welcomes engagement by the public on social media at any time.
+The State of Vermont welcomes public engagement on social media at any time.
 However, given the need to manage state resources and content moderation, responses should only be expected during regular State of Vermont business hours.

 User Generated Content

-- Content that includes information which is confidential or personally identifying by law, rule or regulation.
-For your protection, never post sensitive personally identifying information on social media.
+- Content that includes information which is confidential or personally identifying by law, rule, or regulation

 Customer Use Policy

-Comments and content posted in our Facebook and Twitter sites are reviewed by the DMV.
+Comments and content posted to Vermont DMV Facebook, Instagram, and Twitter are reviewed by the DMV social media team.

 Individual accounts will not be blocked or banned.
 Accounts established as “bots” (automated accounts) or fake accounts (not associated with a verifiable specific individual or organization, such as parody accounts) will be blocked or banned.

-- Liking and following an account, user or page by our Facebook and Twitter accounts on third party sites does not equal an endorsement.
+- Liking and following an account, user, or page by a State of Vermont Instagram, Facebook, and/or Twitter account on third-party sites does not equal an endorsement.

-- Liking, commenting, or sharing specific content by our Facebook and Twitter accounts does not equal an endorsement of the global third-party content.
+- Liking, commenting, or sharing specific content by a State of Vermont Instagram, Facebook, and/or Twitter account does not equal an endorsement of the global third-party content.

-- The DMV is not responsible for, nor can it control content on third-party sites.
+- The State of Vermont is not responsible for, nor can it control, content on third-party sites.

-- The DMV does not control nor guarantee the accuracy or completeness of information contained in external content or hypertext links linking to or from third-party websites.
+- The State of Vermont does not control nor guarantee the accuracy or completeness of the information contained in external content or hypertext links linking to or from third-party websites.

-- Third party content and links are not intended to reflect the opinion of the DMV.
+Third-party content and links are not intended to reflect the opinion of the State of Vermont.